noopurr8/ticket-prioritization-system/README.md

 # Intelligent Ticket Prioritization System

-This project uses NLP and Machine Learning to classify IT support tickets into High, Medium, and Low priority.
+This project uses NLP and Machine Learning to automatically classify IT support tickets into High, Medium, and Low priority levels.

 ## Features
 - Text preprocessing pipeline